JesseSteele/gophersay-tar/README.md

-arch=('x86_64')  # Go is newer and may not work on older systems, so not 'any' license=('GPL') depends=('go')  # Depends on the 'go' package to build the binary source=("$pkgname-$pkgver.tar.xz") sha256sums=('acb473e96cf351ad5f571161bd560bbfaee46b0c9c5d23508e7acc6d76bd14c3')
+arch=('x86_64')  # Go is newer and may not work on older systems, so not 'any' license=('GPL') depends=('go')  # Depends on the 'go' package to build the binary replaces=('gophersay' 'gophersay-git') source=("$pkgname-$pkgver.tar.xz") sha256sums=('acb473e96cf351ad5f571161bd560bbfaee46b0c9c5d23508e7acc6d76bd14c3')

 build() {
+  # Get into the root, where our to-be-compiled files are
   cd "$srcdir/$pkgname-$pkgver"

+  # Compile the Go binary
   go build -o "$pkgname" "$pkgname.go"
 }